Vaibhav-22-dm/Wiper-Mechanism/README.md

 [https://vaibhav-22-dm.github.io/Wiper-Mechanism/](https://vaibhav-22-dm.github.io/Wiper-Mechanism/)

 ## Technologies Used:
+- The animation of mechanism shown in the gif is made using a web application called as [motiongen.io].
+It is a simple drag and drop user interface to build interactive mechanism.
-A simple JavaScript library called [``PrairieDraw.js``](https://prairielearn.readthedocs.io/en/latest/PrairieDraw/) is used for drawing technical diagrams and animations on an HTML5 canvas. <br>
+- The web application for simulation is made using a simple JavaScript library called [``PrairieDraw.js``](https://prairielearn.readthedocs.io/en/latest/PrairieDraw/) is used for drawing technical diagrams and animations on an HTML5 canvas. <br>
 ``PrairieDraw.js`` uses the Sylvester.Vector class of [``Sylvester.js``](http://sylvester.jcoglan.com/docs.html) library to specify positions and directions for the drawing.
 <br>